 Start with the Oklahoma City National Memorial & Museum.
 Built in the wake of the tragic bombing of the Murrah Federal Building, the Memorial has come to symbolize the resiliency and can-do spirit of this city.
 The grounds are open 24 hours a day every day of the year, which means you can fit it into your schedule at any time of day.
 In fact, the Memorial was designed to be viewed and experienced in different seasons and at different times of day.
 Locals will tell you that night viewing is one of the absolute best ways to explore the grounds, and the virtual guided tour is available at all hours.

 For lunch, head over to Mary Eddy’s at the 21C Museum Hotel.
-Chef Jason Campbell is one of the city’s most creative, talented chefs, and his approach to cuisine is to create flavor combinations that reflect the best our state has to offer.
+The cuisine is designed to create flavor combinations that reflect the best our state has to offer.
 Before or after lunch, grab your cocktail or glass of wine and wander the hotel’s lower level.
 Modern art from the 21C collection is on display 24-hours a day in the 14,000-square-foot exhibit space.
-This year, pieces from Presidential portraitist Kehinde Wiley are included in the installation.
 The museum is always open and always free.

 Bricktown has dozens of locally owned business if you need to get some shopping done, including beautiful work from Native American artists at Exhibit C Gallery.
 More shopping is available in Midtown.
 Pick up a book and a coffee at Commonplace Books and Kitchen, a fantastic independent bookstore on the edge of Midtown, or shop for the latest fashions at Mode, Trade Mens wear, and Black Scintilla.